Skip to content

 This is why choosing an experienced clinic that uses high-quality, advanced technology is so important.
 Other factors, like the severity of your arthritis, your age, and your overall health, also play a role in how well you respond.
 A thorough consultation will help determine if you are a good candidate and set realistic expectations for your treatment.

-A Look at Safety and Potential Side Effects
+Is PRP Safe?
+A Look at Potential Side Effects

 One of the biggest advantages of PRP therapy is its excellent safety profile.
 Because the treatment uses a concentrate made from your own blood, the risk of an allergic reaction or rejection is virtually nonexistent.
 It’s a natural approach that works with your body, not against it.